ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/form-reducers.html.md

 Let’s wrap what we have so far into an actual component, and store the errors using the `useState` hook.

 We also display the error message alongside its form field.
 We use the `aria-describedby` attribute so that assistive technology like screen readers know which input has which error message.
-(The more specific `aria-errormessage` attribute is unfortunately [not well supported](https://a11ysupport.io/tech/aria/aria-errormessage_attribute).)
+(The more specific `aria-errormessage` attribute is unfortunately [not well supported](https://a11ysupport.io/tech/aria/aria-errormessage_attribute) and so it’s [recommended to use `aria-describedby` instead](https://www.davidmacd.com/blog/test-aria-describedby-errormessage-aria-live.html).)

 ```tsx
 function validate(values: FormData) {